anttikes/graphql-demo/README.md

 9. Issue `docker compose --project-directory "src" stop` to stop the containers

 ## Notes
 The GraphQL API does not support modifying the actors participating in a movie or setting the director for a movie.
-The root cause is the use of constructor-based entity classes without property setters.
+The root cause is the use of constructor-based entity classes with no property setters.
 These are not properly supported by the Hot Chocolate framework.
 See https://github.com/ChilliCream/hotchocolate/issues/4387 for more details.
+To fix this, the domain library would have to be refactored so that all business logic is extracted away from the entities themselves.